 - Viejo- Aged for up to two years.
 Has a sharp flavor.

-Top 5 Manchego Cheese Substitutes
+5 Recommended Manchego Cheese Substitute

-Perhaps unsurprisingly, since it has its origins in Italy, people make mozzarella cheese by kneading it as if it were dough.
+Perhaps unsurprisingly, since it has its origins in Italy, people make this cheese by kneading it as if it were dough.
 It has a wetter consistency than manchego cheese and a brighter white color.
 Traditionally, homemade mozzarella comes in a braided or knotted shape and can weigh three kilograms each.

 One of the best cheeses for matching manchego’s richness and melting quality is English cheddar cheese.
 With its roots in Cheddar, England, cheddar cheese soon became an American favorite when settlers brought it to the New World.
 Today, the northeast continues to have large cow farms and cheddar factories.